chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 # Customizing your plugin's listing

-napari plugin developers can customize their plugin's listing on the napari hub by updating the metadata associated with their Python package or adding napari-specific configuration files to their Github repository.
+napari plugin developers can customize their plugin's listing on the napari hub by updating the metadata associated with their Python package or adding napari-specific configuration files to their GitHub repository.

 ## Data sources